-Separately from the agreements the Company has with clients, the Company also has agreements with Internet search companies, third-party publishers and strategic partners to generate potential qualified leads, inquiries, clicks, calls, applications, or customers for our clients.
+Separately from the agreements the Company has with clients, the Company has agreements with Internet search companies, third-party publishers and strategic partners to generate potential marketing results for its clients.
 The Company receives a fee from its clients and separately pays a fee to the Internet search companies, third-party publishers and strategic partners.
-The Company is the primary obligor in the transaction.
+The Company is the principal in the transaction.
 As a result, the fees paid by its clients are recognized as revenue and the fees paid to its Internet search companies, third-party publishers and strategic partners are included in cost of revenue.